-For the second year, Converse College is the top-ranked school in the state in Washington Monthly magazine's annual college guide.
+For the second year, Converse College is the top-ranked master's university in the state in Washington Monthly magazine's annual college guide.
 The rankings, released Monday, order the country's institutions of higher learning based on their "contribution to the public good."

 "The Washington Monthly ranking speaks to the exceptional value Converse provides her students, especially in helping to activate their voice and vision to advance dreams, careers and communities."

 The magazine, which prides itself on rankings that differ widely from other college lists, looks into three broad categories for each school − social mobility, research and service − while categorizing the schools into four groups – National, Liberal Arts, Master's and Baccalaureate.

 Converse College was named the nation's fifth-best master's university, according to the rankings.
 The school ranked highly in the number of students who go on to receive doctorates and current participation of alumni in the Peace Corps.
 Last year, Converse was third on the same list.
 In 2011, the school ranked 43rd.

 Converse officials said they were thrilled by the news and said the unique rankings play to the school's strengths.

 “This national recognition as a leader in research, service, and social mobility for two years in a row is an exciting start to Converse's 125th anniversary year.
 The Washington Monthly ranking speaks to the exceptional value Converse provides her students, especially in helping to activate their voice and vision to advance dreams, careers and communities,” said Converse President Betsy Fleming.
 “Such a nationwide accolade adds to the momentum of our recent gains and success stories — Fulbright scholars and Goldwater honors, two South Carolina Professors of the Year, significant undergraduate enrollment growth and the construction of new facilities.”